stratum-mining/stratum/roles/translator/README.md

 1. The SV2 Upstream connection information which includes the SV2 Pool authority public key (`upstream_authority_pubkey`) and the SV2 Pool connection address (`upstream_address`) and port (`upstream_port`).
-2. The SV1 Downstream connection information which includes the SV1 Mining Device address (`downstream_address`) and port (`downstream_port`).
+2. The SV1 Downstream socket information which includes the listening IP address (`downstream_address`) and port (`downstream_port`).
 3. The maximum and minimum SV2 versions (`max_supported_version` and `min_supported_version`) that
    the Translator Proxy implementer wants to support.
 Currently the only available version is `2`.